 Finally, the U.S. Food and Drug Administration (FDA) has decided that nutrition fact labels need a makeover!
 Why?
-The answer is – to clarify the effect of nutrition on chronic diseases such as obesity, heart problems, etc. Chronic diseases related to inactivity and wrong food choices are a main concern for the US, and other countries around the globe.
+The answer is – to clarify the effect of nutrition on chronic diseases such as obesity, heart problems, etc. Chronic diseases related to inactivity and wrong food choices are the main concern for the US and other countries around the globe.
 The FDA has mandated all food manufacturers to adopt the new nutrition labels by July 2018.
 What is new about these labels?
 Read this post to know more.

 Features of New Nutrition Labels

 The FDA has maintained the iconic look of the FDA labels.
-However, they have made several updates to help users make right eating decisions.
+However, they have made several updates to help users make the right eating decisions.
 The new label highlights the following:

 - Calories and Serving Sizes: The serving size defines the recommended intake per serving.